 The Hazel Barnes Flat in the heart of London is a gift to scholars in the humanities and arts by Hazel Barnes (1915-2008), the much admired Professor of Philosophy at CU Boulder and founder of the Interdisciplinary Program in the Humanities.
 Her will stipulates that the flat be made available to CU Boulder faculty and graduate students working in the humanities and the arts and that its operation be entrusted to the Center for Humanities & the Arts.
 The flat is arranged so that two independent parties may stay there at the same time if necessary.
 There are two bedrooms (the second has just a single bed) and two bathrooms.

-Applicants must have a CU Boulder faculty-type (instructors and visiting professors are eligible to apply) or graduate student appointment at the time of application and that appointment must be active during the dates in which the flat is being requested.
+Applicants must have a CU Boulder faculty, non-temporary Instructor, Visitng Professor or Graduate Student appointment at the time of application and that appointment must be active during the dates in which the flat is being requested.
 CU staff are also eligible if conducting research on behalf of faculty or unit.
+Adjunct/Lecturer positions are temporary and therefore ineligible.

 No dates will be held.
 Applicants must complete the application at the time of request by submitting a statement indicating how using the flat will benefit their scholarly and/or artistic research.